-- EAC331 Adventures on the Gorge in West Virginia: Learn how you can get in on adventures whitewater rafting, zip line and aerial adventure, climbing and rappelling, fishing, mountain biking, kayaking, stand-up paddle boarding, ATV tours, caving, and horseback riding in and around the New River Gorge in West Virginia.EAC342 National Park Adventures: Learn about adventure opportunities in national parks. - EAC334 NEW The Adventure of Fly Fishing with Trout Unlimited the Sport of Kings: The Adventure of Fly Fishing with Trout Unlimited the Sport of Kings: Learn from Trout Unlimited how to fly fish and the best places to fish for trout.
-This is the adventure of Kings.
-Also learn how you can help with research and education on trout conservation. - EAC335 NEW High Adventure Fishing: This course will give you the knowledge and resources you need to plan and prepare for a high adventure fishing trek.
-In the class, we will discuss why fishing is important, different approaches to a fishing trek, where and when to go for success, how to figure out what fish are active and what they're eating, what equipment you need, and how to be prepared for potential health and safety issues." - EAC342 National Park Adventures: Learn about adventure opportunities in national parks. - EAC351 Air Scouts and Cross Program Aviation Fun: Air Scouts are a part of the Learning for Life Exploring program and is also part of International Scouting with Air Scout units in many countries.
-The program is aviation themed and includes flying-based activities.
-Learn how your scout unit can join in the fun up in the air. - EAC352 High Adventure for Scouts BSA Girls and their Leaders Be Prepared: High adventure is open to all scouts, but how does preparing for a girl's high adventure event differ from the classic boy's trek?
-We will discuss what interests and misconceptions the girls may have, how to address them, and how to plan and practice for high adventure while meeting the different needs girls have.
-Prepared scouts and scouters make for a happier experience! - EAC353 NEW The BSA Culture of Safety- what the heck is that?
-Explore the elements of the BSAs Culture of Safety including the strengths, weaknesses, opportunities and threats.
-In addition, SAFE, incident reporting, and program hazard analysis and how they are essential for a fun and safe outdoor program will be discussed. - EAC354 NEW Kandersteg International Scout Centre (KISC).
+- EAC324 Philmont: Learn how to register for Philmont adventure, backpacking or horseback, in the forested mountains of New Mexico.
+Learn what the different adventures have to offer and what you need to do to prepare.
+Learn about tips and lessons learned secrets from those who have been there.
+There's a reason Philmont is known as "Scouting's Paradise" it stands as the ultimate test of a crew's mastery of their outdoor skills, being the only national high adventure base where a crew is its own after the second day of a typical 11-day trek.
+Located on over 140,000 acres in the Rocky Mountains of northern New Mexico (plus half again as much on adjoining properties), the Ranch hosts over 23,000 Scouts every summer to take on the challenge of a 51 to 100+ mile backpacking trek.
+Treks also feature nearly daily programs of rock climbing and rappelling, rifle and shotgun shooting, blacksmithing, spar pole climbing, burro packing, horseback riding, challenge events, black powder rifle, and tomahawk throwing.
+Can't get a crew?
+Try one of the numerous programs for individuals. - BSA327 Range and Target Activities for Scout Troops and Older Scout Programs: Learn about the updated rules for authorized equipment, training and safety in shooting sports for Scout Troops, Venturing Crews, and Sea Scout Ships at Unit, District and Council levels. \\\ This class is presented in the College of Scouts BSA.
+Please register for it there. \\\ - EAC335 High Adventure Fishing: This course will give you the knowledge and resources you need to plan and prepare for a high adventure fishing trek.
+In the class, we will discuss why fishing is important, different approaches to a fishing trek, where and when to go for success, how to figure out what fish are active and what they're eating, what equipment you need, and how to be prepared for potential health and safety issues. - EAC342 National Park Adventures: Learn about adventure opportunities in national parks. - EAC353 The Scouting America Culture of Safety- What the Heck is That?
+Explore the elements of the Scouting America Culture of Safety including the strengths, weaknesses, opportunities and threats.
+In addition, SAFE, incident reporting, and program hazard analysis and how they are essential for a fun and safe outdoor program will be discussed. - EAC354 Kandersteg International Scout Centre (KISC).
 Want to give your Scouts a truly unforgettable, once-in-a-lifetime high adventure experience?
 Check out KISC, the Kandersteg International Scout Centre in Switzerland!
 This "permanent mini-jamboree", which has been operating for over 100 years, features an incredible array of activities and adventures, all surrounded by the breathtaking beauty of the Swiss Alps.
-Hiking, eco-challenges, whitewater rafting, Via Ferrata, canyoning, exploring Swiss culture, and international friendship are just some of the incredible opportunities waiting for your group at KISC.

-EAC 355 NEWBikepacking on the C&O Canal and the Greater Allegheny Passage Trail.
+Hiking, eco-challenges, whitewater rafting, Via Ferrata, canyoning, exploring Swiss culture, and international friendship are just some of the incredible opportunities waiting for your group at KISC. - EAC 355 Bikepacking on the C&O Canal and the Greater Allegheny Passage Trail.
 Do you love backpacking, but wish you could cover more ground in a day?
 Or are you a cyclist who would like to get more adventurous?
 Try bikepacking!
-A camping trip on a bike is the perfect self-supported, all-terrain discovery adventure that allows you to go further and explore more.
+A camping trip on a bike is the perfect self-supported, allterrain discovery adventure that allows you to go further and explore more.
 In this class we'll talk about the skills, tools, and equipment needed for a safe & fun bikepacking trip.
 We'll also talk about planning & executing trips, from easy day rides to a multi-day excursion on a local favorite trail, the Chesapeake & Ohio (C&O) Canal Towpath.

-COLLEGE OF ADVENTURE STAND ALONE COURSES (Standalone courses DO NOT qualify for a degree in any college)
+COLLEGE OF ADVENTURE STAND ALONE COURSE (Standalone courses DO NOT qualify for a degree in any college)